 The City has developed a capital planning and financing system to be used in preparation of the Five-Year Capital Improvement Plan (CIP) component of the Strategic Finance Plan.
 The CIP is presented for consideration and adoption by the Council as part of the annual budget process.
-Individual departments are responsible for the preparation and prioritization of the capital project listing and the Director of Finance and Administrative Services (Finance Director) is responsible for the coordination and preparation of the CIP.
-The CIP anticipates the City's capital funding needs for the coming five fiscal years and is updated as needed, or at a minimum, annually.
+Individual departments are responsible for the preparation and prioritization of capital projects and the Director of Finance and Administrative Services (Finance Director) is responsible for the coordination and preparation of the CIP.
+The CIP anticipates the City's capital funding needs for the next five fiscal years and is updated as needed, or at a minimum, annually.
 The CIP includes the following elements:

-- Prioritized capital project listing
+- Capital projects based on priority

 - Capital project timing requirements

 - Capital project funding requirements

 - Capital funding requirements

 - Operating budget requirements (i.e. operational/maintenance funding requirements resulting from the capital projects)

 - Renewal and replacement requirements

 - Comprehensive funding sources listing

 - Capital project generated funding sources

 - Grant funding sources and related aid

 - Pay-as-you-go funding sources

 - Debt obligations

 - Financing Plan